 All personal contact details are stored securely on a password protected server, and on a password protected CRM database.
 The date consent was given, how consent was given (ie via email, on application form etc) and which member of staff processed the consent will be recorded.

 The password protected data is stored securely on Google Drive, and only accessed via password protected accounts.
-The data is backed up to a NAS drive in a secure location off site.

 Where consent is not given to store any personal information, all records will be deleted/destroyed.
 This includes all paper records (e.g. attendance forms, feedback forms) and electronic records (e.g. excel spreadsheet, CRM database and any email history).